-It seems like an innocent enough question to start a conversation with.
+It seems like an innocent enough conversation starter.
 Right up there along with a comment about the weather we’re having today.

-But when you’re unemployed this question can hurt.
+But when you’re unemployed this type of question can hurt.
 A lot.
 Regardless if you were laid off from your job, quit, were fired, or have never worked before.

 It can be an extremely difficult and embarrassing question to answer.
-Because you are currently not “doing” anything.
-You aren’t making a living.
+Because you are currently not making a living.

 Do you be upfront and say that?

 What will people assume about you if you do?

 Will the other person be sympathetic, or will they be rude and judgmental?

 So much of our identity is linked to our work and career paths.